Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Related Work

 \section{Related Work}

-\textbf{ECG Self-Supervised Learning} Self-supervised learning in ECG analysis has primarily been explored through two paradigms: Contrastive self-supervision \cite{chen2020simple,chen2021empirical,wang2023adversarial,eldele2021time}, which typically involves augmenting the same ECG signal into two different views as positive samples, while different ECG signals serve as negative samples; Generative self-supervision \cite{zhang2022self,hu2023spatiotemporal,zhang2022maefe,na2024guiding}, which first masks a portion of the ECG signal and then attempts to recover the masked part using the unmasked portion.
-Unlike previous ECG self-supervised methods that rely on annotations and struggle with unseen classes during fine-tuning, our FG-CLEP enables direct zero-shot prediction on downstream tasks.

-\textbf{ECG-Report Contrastive Learning} Recently, inspired by the strong zero-shot ability of image-caption multimodal contrastive learning methods like CLIP \cite{radford2021learning}, significant efforts have been made in ECG-Report contrastive learning\cite{li2024frozen,liu2024zero,liu2024etp,yu2024ecg,lalam2023ecg}.
-Similar to CLIP \cite{radford2021learning}, \cite{li2024frozen,liu2024etp,lalam2023ecg} learns ECG representations by pulling ECGs with their paired reports while pushing them from unpaired reports.
-MERL \cite{liu2024zero} further introduces uni-modal alignment and employs the CKEPE pipeline at inference to generate more descriptive prompts via LLMs.
+\textbf{ECG-Report Contrastive Learning} Recently, inspired by the strong zero-shot ability of image-caption multimodal contrastive learning methods like CLIP \citep{radford2021learning}, significant efforts have been made in ECG-Report contrastive learning \citep{li2024frozen,liu2024zero,liu2024etp,yu2024ecg,lalam2023ecg}.
+Similar to CLIP \citep{radford2021learning}, \citet{li2024frozen,liu2024etp,lalam2023ecg} learns ECG representations by pulling ECGs with their paired reports while pushing them from unpaired reports.
+MERL \citep{liu2024zero} further introduces uni-modal alignment and employs the CKEPE pipeline at inference to generate more descriptive prompts via LLMs.
 However, enhancing textual prompts only during inference creates a distribution mismatch between training and testing text.
-In contrast, ESI \cite{yu2024ecg} enhances ECG reports during training using a retrieval-augmented generation (RAG) pipeline, integrating LLMs and external medical knowledge for more detailed descriptions.
+In contrast, ESI \citep{yu2024ecg} enhances ECG reports during training using a retrieval-augmented generation (RAG) pipeline, integrating LLMs and external medical knowledge for more detailed descriptions.

-Despite these advances, existing methods overlook the absence of fine-grained waveform features in ECG reports.
-Additionally, due to medical LLM hallucinations \cite{huang2023survey,gunay2024accuracy} and the variability of waveform features for the same disease across patients \cite{jin2018screening}, relying solely on LLMs \cite{yu2024ecg} for report augmentation is unreliable.
-To address these challenges, we propose the FG-CLEP training process.
+Despite these advances, existing methods all perform contrastive learning at the whole-ECG and report level, and overlook the absence of fine-grained waveform features in ECG reports.
+To address these challenges, we propose the FG-CLEP.

+\textbf{Fine-Grained Contrastive Learning} Recent studies in medical imaging have demonstrated the benefits of fine-grained alignment.
+Methods such as MedFILIP \citep{liang2025medfilip}, fVLM \citep{shui2025large} incorporate entity-level or region-level supervision by leveraging structured information extracted from reports or by segmenting images into anatomical regions.
+These approaches enable more precise matching between local visual features and textual descriptions, resulting in improved downstream performance, especially in zero- and few-shot settings.

+However, the application of fine-grained contrastive learning in the ECG domain remains largely unexplored.
+To bridge this gap, we propose to model fine-grained correspondences between characteristic ECG waveform segments and specific textual patterns in the reports, aiming to capture subtle diagnostic cues that may be overlooked in global-level alignment.